emdete/Qubes-blogs/emdete/README.md

 to do so.

-The mouse is automatically detected and grabbed by dom0 after i agreed to it when logging in.
+The mouse was automatically detected and grabbed by dom0 after i agreed to it when logging in.

 A webcam could be exported to an AppVM, next steps will be android &